 - Novva is a unique and powerful tool that encourages and facilitates learning about and understanding of the geologic history of the study area.
 By helping the user consider and understand a variety of relevant local and regional geological phenomena, and by integrating those phenomena with each other, Novva enables the user to create an realistic integrated geological history of the basin.
 As examples, the user will reconstruct the events that occurred during unconformities more accurately and logically; will take into consideration properly the rates of depositional and erosional events; will understand relationships among tectonics, rates, and lithologies; and will establish a thermal history that is consistent with both the tectonic history and the measured thermal indicators.

 Novva also focuses on helping the user choose the most-reliable and most-appropriate hydrocarbon-generation kinetics for each source rock.
-Options include using different kinetics for different hydrocarbon products (e.g., oil and gas), and converting inappropriate A factors and activation-energy distributions to acceptable ones (e.g. Waples, in press).
+Options include using different kinetics for different hydrocarbon products (e.g., oil and gas), and converting inappropriate A factors and activation-energy distributions to acceptable ones (e.g. Waples, 2016).
 Novva also contains the largest library of published kinetics, and provides a simple means to QC and modify those values when necessary.

 Novva has been developed with the aid and collaboration of many specialists.
 Among its unique features resulting from these collaborations are:

 - Automatic reconstruction of paleolatitude through time using licensed algorithms from Prof. Christopher Scotese and the Paleomap Project.